What Type of Screens Are Suitable for Ultra-Short-Throw Projectors?

 Choosing the right projection screen depends on the usage scenario, projector performance, budget, and personal needs.
 Here are the key steps and considerations for choosing a projection screen:

-Home theater: Pursue high image quality and immersion, suitable for choosing a screen with high contrast and good color reproduction.
+Determine the usage scenario Home theater: Pursue high image quality and immersion, suitable for choosing a screen with high contrast and good color reproduction.

 Business presentation: Focus on portability and ease of use, suitable for choosing an electric screen or a portable screen.